 - a.
 The stories were told at the end of the day. - b.
 We know they are comfortable and at ease because they are bathed, well fed and cuddled in bed. - c.
+We know the stories were interesting to the children because they listen in awe, with their eyes open wide.
+We open our eyes wide when we are amazed, surprised, highly interested... - d.
 Fables of yore are stories from a long time ago.
-Look up the word fable (see below). - d.
+Look up the word fable (see below). - e.
 The shadows would creep when they were asleep and the phantoms would appear when they had not prayed.
-Perhaps the poem is suggesting that the stories would affect their dreams. - e.
-Now the children (now grown up) tell the stories to their families (young and old). - f.
-These are some of the clues in the poem which tell us that the stories were really good: The exclamation mark at the end of What stories he told the children! shows that they were awesome/ exciting/good.
+Perhaps the poem is suggesting that the stories would affect their dreams. - f.
+Now the children (now grown up) tell the stories to their families (young and old).

+- g.
+These are some of the clues in the poem which tell us that the stories were really good: The exclamation mark at the end of What stories he told the children! shows that they were awesome/exciting/good.
 They listened in awe.
-They repeat them still-we repeat things we find interesting/ like. stories of gold-conveys the idea that they are precious. - g.
+They repeat them still-we repeat things we find interesting/like. stories of gold-conveys the idea that they are precious. - h.
 Pupils will say whether they think they are frightening or not.
 Ask them to support their view.
 Accept both interpretations.
 Some of the stories are about shadows that crept and phantoms which could seem like frightening subjects.
 However, the phantoms play and the children sleep soundly so maybe the stories contain moral messages that are not frightening to good children.
-Pupils may also bring up the use of the word awe in stanza 2 and the chill that is still felt (stanza 4) as evidence that the stories were frightening. - h.
+Pupils may also bring up the use of the word awe in stanza 2 and the chill that is still felt (stanza 4) as evidence that the stories were frightening. - i.
 Pupils will say whether they think the storyteller was good or not.
 Ask them to support their view.
 The last stanza states that the children repeated the stories long after they were first told, so this could imply that the storyteller was a good one.